infinitLoop/gbz_tools/README.md

 ```

 ## Safe Shutdown
-When doing Safe shutdown that is triggered via the power switch (utilizing a cicuit that will keep power active during shutdown),
+When doing safe shutdown that is triggered via the power switch (utilizing a cicuit that will keep power active during shutdown),
-this should be added to the config.txt file for GPIO mapping.
+this should be added to the config.txt file for GPIO mapping, instead of using the button triggers above.

 edit the file...
 ```